Skip to main content

 7.2. sendEmail: Communicating with Users

+The sendEmail action sends an email to a recipient using a configured email provider (such as SendGrid or Mailgun) and a pre-defined, dynamic email template.
 This is essential for all automated user communication.
 It should be used for all transactional emails, such as welcome messages, password resets, order confirmations, and workflow status notifications.

 Configuration